Inuwa Abdulkadir: Politics

 In 2012, Inuwa was appointed Federal Minister of Youth Development by President Goodluck Jonathan.
 In 2013, he was unceremoniously removed from office due to his relationship with Governor Aliyu Wammako who was amongst seven serving governors who formed the G-7 faction within the PDP (nPDP).
 In November 2013, Wammako alongside five nPDP governors defected to the new opposition party the All Progressives Congress (APC).
 Inuwa joined them and became a founding member of the All Progressives Congress (APC).

 He was later appointed National vice-chairman (North West) of the All Progressives Congress (APC) and supported President Muhammadu Buhari.
 He later became Chairman of National Agency for Food and Drug Administration and Control (NAFDAC).
 In 2019, he was suspended for "anti-party activities" from the APC state chapter following his ally Governor Aminu Tambuwal's defection to the Peoples Democratic Party.
 After calling for Adams Oshiomhole's resignation in July 2019, he was removed as National vice-chairman.

 Personal life

 On 6 July 2020, Inuwa died after succumbing to complications related to COVID-19 during the COVID-19 pandemic in Nigeria.
-He was married and had ten children.
+He was married with two wives[Fatima Ahmed Tafida & Maryam Bello Inuwa] and had ten children (.